Feolius/telegram-bot-fsm/README.md

 }
 ```

-LoadStateFn is declared to restore the state name and data from persistent storage.
-SaveStateFn is used to save
+`LoadStateFn` is declared to restore state's name and data from persistent
-the state name and data into persistent storage.
-Together, these methods provide the ability to manage "session"
+storage. `SaveStateFn` is used to save state's name and data into persistent
+storage.
+Together, these methods provide an ability to manage "session"
 data between requests.
-If load handler returns an empty `state`
+If load handler returns an empty `state` (e.g. when
-(e.g. when a user sends a message for the first time), it is treated as UndefinedState.
+a user sends a message for the first time), it is treated as `UndefinedState`.

-Persistence handlers can be provided using `fsm.WithPersistenceHandler` option function
+Persistence handlers can be provided as an option for `NewBotFsm` using
+the `fsm.WithPersistenceHandler` function.

 ```go
 type CsvFilePersistenceHandler struct {